trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminamenuplugin4.png
    :scale: 100%

-:numref:`Figure %s: File Manager <luminamenuplugin4>`
+   File Manager

-Opens the user's home directory within the default file manager.
+Opens the user's home directory within the default file manager, seen in :numref:`Figure %s <luminamenuplugin4>`.

 .. _JSON Menu:

 JSON Menu
 ---------

-The JSON Menu plugin give a more advanced user the flexibility to create their own entries into the right-click menu.
-Selecting the JSON Menu plugin immediately brings up the menu configuration window, seen in :numref:`Figure %s: JSON Menu Configuration Window <luminamenuplugin5>`.
+The JSON Menu plugin gives a more advanced user the flexibility to create their own entries into the right-click menu.
+Selecting the JSON Menu plugin immediately brings up the menu configuration window, seen in :numref:`Figure %s <luminamenuplugin5>`.

 .. _luminamenuplugin5:

 .. figure:: images/luminamenuplugin5.png
    :scale: 100%

+   JSON Menu Configuration Window

-This window has three fields: Visible Name, Executable, and Icon.
-The Visible Name field will define the name of the right-click menu entry.
+This window has three fields: :guilabel:`Visible Name`, :guilabel:`Executable`, and :guilabel:`Icon`. :guilabel:`Visible Name`
+will define the name of the right-click menu entry.
-Executable is the path to the custom script that is to be run for the entry.
-The Icon field is optional, but is used to assign a specific icon to the custom script.
+:guilabel:`Executable` is the path to the custom script to be run for the entry. :guilabel:`Icon` is optional, but is used to assign a specific icon to the custom script.

 .. _luminamenuplugin6:

 .. figure:: images/luminamenuplugin6.png
    :scale: 100%

-:numref:`Figure %s: JSON Menu Example <luminamenuplugin6>`
+   JSON Menu Example

-After completing the configuration window, the resultant display shows the custom script in action.
-The Visible Name appears under "Workspace 2", while the executable script has generated the menu of files and folders.
+For the example in :numref:`Figure %s <luminamenuplugin6>`, after completing the configuration window, the resultant display shows the custom script in action. :guilabel:`Visible Name` appears under :guilabel:`Workspace 2`, while the executable script has generated the menu of files and folders.

 .. _Separator:

 Separator
 ---------

-:numref:`Figure %s: Separator <luminamenuplugin1>`

-A Separator is simply a horizontal line which can be used to divide entries in the right-click menu.
+A Separator, seen in :numref:`Figure %s <luminamenuplugin1>`, is simply a horizontal line which can be used to divide entries in the right-click menu.
 When added to the menu, use the up and down arrows in the plugin selection menu to place the Separator plugin between the plugins you wish to place a line between.

 .. _Settings: